arnicas/interactive-vis-course/Week1/README.md

 Make an account, if you haven't.

 * Make sure you have git installed: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git
+* If you are new to using the command line, read up here: http://cli.learncodethehardway.org/book/ (thanks Luis)

 I recommend you clone my repo, so you can repull it as I add stuff.
 You will do `git clone [copied path]` (https is fine for now).
 I'll show you in class.